 The Bug Carousel

 Pelham Parkway, Bronx – Your budding entomologist will surely appreciate the Bronx Zoo’s popular critter-covered Big Carousel.
-Riders can choose from 64 massive insect figures and two chariots, the more popular of which features a giant Dung Beetle.
-It also displays a beautifully hand-painted mural depicting the transformation of caterpillars into butterflies.
+Riders can choose from a variety of massive insect figures, including a praying mantis, bright green grasshopper and dung beetle.
 The Bug Carousel is open all year round, enclosed by sliding glass doors in cold weather.
-Hours are 10am-5pm daily from April to October, and 10am-4:30pm from November to March.
-Rides are $5 each, plus the cost admission.
+Check zoo hours on the website.
+Rides are $7 each, plus the cost of admission.
+Plan your visit.